djfun/audio-visualizer-python/README.md

     - On Ubuntu: `sudo apt install pipx`
     - On Arch: `sudo pacman -S python-pipx`
 - Run `pipx ensurepath` then close and reopen the terminal
-- Install this program: `pipx install git+https://github.com/djfun/audio-visualizer-python`
+- Download and install this program: `pipx install git+https://github.com/djfun/audio-visualizer-python`
+    - Or you can [download manually](https://github.com/djfun/audio-visualizer-python/releases/latest) and run `pipx install .` in this directory
 - Run this program with `avp` or `python -m avp` from terminal

 ### Using a Python virtual environment